 Similar to markets, rolling three years is a common time period to evaluate performance, but percentile rankings are substituted for returns.
 Given the choice between two high-performing managers in the same category, selecting a manager who’s currently out of favor may tilt the odds of success in an investor’s favor versus selecting the managers at the peak of their performance cycle.

-The portfolio consulting group at John Hancock is here to help.
-They offer a range of services, from formal model reviews to manager selection to investment decision process.
+The investment consulting group at John Hancock is here to help.
+It offers a range of services, from formal model reviews to manager selection to investment decision process.
 For more information on building your own signals dashboard, contact us today.

 1 2019 Investment Company Fact Book, p62, Investment Company Institute.
 2 “Are you Wired For Wealth,” Jason Zweig, Money Magazine, 2002.
 3 "Thinking, Fast and Slow," Daniel Kahneman, 2011.